thedarklord112/Attribute-Based-Encryption-Proxy-for-Databases-LGPD-Security-/README.md

 ## 📄 License
 This security suite configuration is open-source and free to protect your company under the **MIT License**.
 Use it to save your database, protect your clients, or just flex your cybersecurity skills on LinkedIn.

+Oh, congratulations on finishing the read.
+Now, please open an issue explaining what you understood, bcs even I don't know anymore lol ;)